-Once the tooth has settled and cause patient no more pain the dentist will start the next stage if root canal therapy.
-The stage is simply the cleaning of canal system so that it is free of infection and bacteria.
+Once the tooth has settled and caused the patient no more pain, the dentist will start the next stage of root canal therapy.

-Often if the dentist have time the next stage in the root canal therapy procedures can be completed and this is the filling or the obturation stage.
+The following stage in root canal therapy is the filling or the obturation stage.

 Obturation of the root canal

-The dentist will place a correct size filler to match the canal that will be filled in obturation stage.
+The dentist will place a correct size filler to match the canal filled in the obturation stage.
 The dentist often will double check the position and length with an x-ray.
-He will them proceed to fill the whole canal system with this filler which is called gutter percha.
-It is a rubbery bio-compatible material that can be heated and soften to fit around all shapes of canals.
+He will then proceed to fill the whole canal system with this filler which is called Gutter Percha.
+It is a rubbery bio-compatible material that can be heated and softened to fit around all shapes of canals.

 What Are the Signs That Root Canal Therapy Is Needed?

 There might be several reasons that could be causing severe pain in your tooth.
-Symptoms that identify when root canal treatment might be required include:
+Symptoms of root canal issues are connected to the following: